makingmusic/rl_gridworld/README.md

    • Reward Noise: Add variability to rewards to study robustness.

 5. Visualize Learning Progress
-   • Heatmaps of State-Value Functions: Visualize how the agent’s understanding of the environment evolves.
+   • Heatmaps of State-Value Functions: Visualize how the agent's understanding of the environment evolves.
-   • Policy Arrows: Display the agent’s preferred action in each state.
+   • Policy Arrows: Display the agent's preferred action in each state.

 ## Requirements / Installation etc...